 Eat a plant-based diet whenever possible

 More and more, doctors are recommending plant-based diets to all of their patients, not just those with high blood pressure, diabetes, and heart disease.
-While being fully vegan or vegetarian is not an option for all, even just eating plant-based whenever possible can make a big difference to one’s overall health.
-Plant-based foods are full of fiber, minerals, and vitamins that our bodies crave and need—and it’s delicious!
+While being fully vegan or vegetarian is not an option for all, even just eating plant-based whenever possible can make a big difference to one’s health.
+Plant-based foods are full of fiber, minerals, and vitamins that our bodies crave and need.
+Bonus: They’re delicious!

 Reduce or eliminate alcohol consumption

-Whether you are looking to redefine your relationship with alcohol, are looking for help quitting, or just want to drink mindfully, cutting back is almost always a good idea.
+Whether you are wanting to redefine your relationship with alcohol, are looking for help quitting, or trying to drink more mindfully, cutting back is almost always a good idea.
 Reducing alcohol intake can lead to better sleep, mental clarity, weight loss, and lower the risk of heart and liver disease, cancer, and strokes.

 Ride your bike to the store